 Fortunately, my roommate took charge and set out pickled foods, vodka, and caviar.
 She coaxed me into getting ready together with wigs, fake names (Ana-Konda was mine!), and fur coats.

 The party was a blow-out success.
-Our friends had a blast, I had to climb our roof at one point when we were accidentally locked out of our front door, and I even met someone else I felt a romantic connection with that night!
+Our friends had a blast, I had to climb our roof at one point when we were accidentally locked out of our front door, and I even met someone else that night!

 As we were cleaning up the aftermath, she asked me to recall how dejected and upset I had been that same time the previous morning.
 Somewhat embarrassed, I did.